 I always take a big melaware cup – because who wants a small cup of tea!
 Jo Parfitt writer, publisher, mentor, speaker, teacher.

 Must have packing list for your trips and adventures

 Have you got any tips for items to add to an international travel packing list?
 Please share with us in the comments.

 Disclaimer: This post contains gifted products, and affiliate links from which I stand to earn a small commission if you buy from them – but at no expense to you.
 Lifestyle Fifty Website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Thanks to everyone who supports my blog.

 Pin this post